Bubba8291/homebridge-sharkiq/README.md

 ```

 The email and password is your Shark Clean account you used to setup the vacuum.
 The Vacuums array is a list of your vacuum's serial numbers.
 If you only have one vacuum, just include the one's serial number.

+If you are in Europe, set the `europe` config value to `true`.
+SharkClean has separate servers for the U.S. and Europe.
+The default value is `false`, which connects to the U.S. server.

 The default interval between updating the docked status is 5 seconds (5000 ms).
 To change the docked status interval, add `dockedUpdateInterval` to your config.
 Value is in milliseconds.